louisjeon/play-picasso/README.md

 - 0.0.1

-  - Structured basic frontend with Typescript, NextJS, ChakraUI, Styled-Components and etc.
+  - Structured basic frontend with React, Typescript, ChakraUI, Styled-Components and etc.

 - 0.0.2